d-morrison/IntroStatActivities/_book/09-A14-inference-2cat_CI-Simulation.md

 1. Simulation-based methods and theory-based methods should give the same results for a study *if the validity conditions are met*.
 For both methods, observational units need to be independent.
 To use theory-based methods, additionally, the success-failure condition must be met.
 Check the validity conditions for each type of test to determine if theory-based methods can be used.

-2. When calculating the standard error for the difference in sample proportions when doing a hypothesis test, we use the pooled proportion of successes, the best estimate for calculating the variability *under the assumption the null hypothesis is true*.
-For a confidence interval, we are not assuming a null hypothesis, so we use the values of the two conditional proportions to calculate the standard error.
-Make note of the difference in these two formulas.

-3. In addition to estimating the difference in proportions for two categorical variables we can also find the relative risk, the ratio of conditional proportions.

-4. To create one simulated sample on the bootstrap distribution for a difference in sample proportions, label $n_1 + n_2$ cards with the outcomes for the original responses.
+2. To create one simulated sample on the bootstrap distribution for a difference in sample proportions, label $n_1 + n_2$ cards with the outcomes for the original responses.
 Keep groups separate and randomly draw with replacement $n_1$  times from group 1 and $n_2$ times from group 2.
 Calculate and plot the resampled difference in the proportion of successes.

+3. If the null value is not contained in a 99\% confidence interval, then there is evidence against the null hypothesis and the p-value is less than the significance level of 0.01.

 ### Additional notes

-Use this space to summarize your thoughts and take additional notes on this week's activity and material covered.
+Use this space to summarize your thoughts and take additional notes on today's activity and material covered.

 \newpage